Skip to main content

 • Employee benefits documents (healthcare, stock options, etc.)

-Every company has its own assortment of paperwork.
-This part of the checklist ensures that no employee starts working without the proper documentation.
+Every company has its own paperwork pile.
+This part of the checklist makes sure nobody starts working without the right documentation in hand.

 4. Set up software and accounts

-Finish off the logistical portion of your onboarding process by providing your new hire with internal access to everything they need to perform their job.
-Be very clear about the type of devices they will need and what will be provided by the organization.
+Finish the logistical side by giving your new hire access to everything they need.
+Be crystal clear about which devices they’ll use and what the company provides.

 Don’t forget to set up their: